LursonkjGuo/PMOP/README.md

 # PMOP
-Benchmark Problems and Performance Indicators for Search of Knee Points in Multi-objective Optimization
+Yu G, Jin Y, Olhofer M. Benchmark Problems and Performance Indicators for Search of Knee Points in Multiobjective Optimization[J].
+IEEE transactions on cybernetics, 2019.